-These canvas sheets are incredibly durable and are suitable for many uses including agricultural and farming use, log stores and more.
+These canvas sheets are incredibly durable and are suitable for many uses including agricultural, farming use, DIY and more.
 The classic look and feel of the canvas is favoured by many customers and its strength and weight are suitable for heavy duty purposes.

 The canvas sheets come pre-waxed but over time it will need to be applied again.
 Re-waxing is a simple process and specialist tools can be purchased.